lambdaofgod/dictionary_learning_demo/README.md

 We can then graph the results using `graphing.ipynb` if we specify the names of the output folders.

 There's also various command line arguments available.
 Notable ones include `hf_repo_id` to automatically push trained SAEs to HuggingFace after training and `save_checkpoints` to save checkpoints during training.

+# How does this differ from dictionary_learning?

+The default settings are often pretty conservative in `dictionary_learning`.
+For example, the autocast dtype defaults to float32.
+We use bfloat16, which has been fine on all SAE variants tested and provides a ~1.5x speedup.
+However, if experimenting with new variants, you may want to initially test with float32 - this can bite you with underflow issues!
+We also use HuggingFace transformers instead of nnsight LanguageModels, which lets us easily truncate the model for significant memory savings.
+We also normalize activations and backup every 1000 steps by default.

 # SAE Bench Replication